KD12223/aws-lambda-messenger/README.md

-# AWS Lambda Test
+# AWS Lambda Messenger
-AWS Lambda function that processes a message and sends the message as SMS to the specified phone number.
+Contains a Java Spring Cloud AWS Lambda function that processes a message and sends the message as SMS to the specified phone number.